betmoardotfun/bm-polylend/README.md

 **PolyLend is an experimental peer-to-peer lending protocol allowing users to borrow USDC against conditional token positions.**

-bm-polylend is a forked version of the original polylend contract with slight modifications fixing bugs found and tweaked to be more suited to our use case.

-All credits go to the contributors over at https://github.com/Polymarket/PolyLend
+bm-polylend is a forked version of the [Polylend contract](https://github.com/Polymarket/PolyLend) with a functional frontend & deployed contract, slight modifications fixing bugs found and tweaks to be more suited to our use case.
+All credits go to the contributors at Polymarket.

 Frontend: https://www.betmoar.fun/lend

 Contract: [0x5a7624fBd9Ee6baF806c0C01E90e52025fE9e4Df](https://polygonscan.com/address/0x5a7624fBd9Ee6baF806c0C01E90e52025fE9e4Df#code)

 This smart-contract is _unaudited_ and _experimental_.
 Use at your own risk.